NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Submission_to_NCBI.md

 When everything is correct for your BioSample registration, than you can proceed to the submit it.
 Depending on the time of the day, it can take either a few minutes or a bit longer, before you get your samples listed with a Biosample ID.

 ## Submission of the reads with VIGAS to the SRA.
+Now that you have registered your samples at the NCBI submission page as Biosamples, we can move to the VIGAS system to upload and register our sequence data.

+In VIGAS you find the option NCBI SRA export tool.
+You first select the sequences of the isolate(s) that you want to submit to the NCBI- SRA database.
+Then select the NCBI SRA export tool.
+You have now a menu in where you first have to fill in the submission details.
+Those are:
+* The BioProject ID
+* The organization:  which should be:  `Norwegian Veterinary Institute`.
+* Identifier Namespace : This is a prefix, and should be short.
+We can use NVI to identify our sequence easily.
+* Release date

+Next you can fill in the samples.
+There is the option to use default sample settings, in case all the samples were sequenced in the same way.
+If that is not the case you have to fill in for each sample the following details:
+* BioSample ID of the indicated isolate
+* Library Name: should already be filled in.
+* Library Strategy: A scroll down menu with options
+* Library Source: A scroll down menu
+* Library Construction Protocol: The specific kit that was used for library creation, e.g Nextera?
+* Instrument Model: A scroll down menu
+* Library selection: A scroll down menu.
+For shotgun sequencing, select: `Random`.

+Next you select the fastq files that you want to submit for this isolate.
+Not you might have multiple runs for the same isolate.
+You decide which sequences should submitted.

+Now you can push the `Submit` button.

+## Checking that the submission worked.
+After the pushing submit, you want to make sure the submission worked.
+In VIGAS you can check this by going to the NCBI export tool tab.
+There you will see if the submission was succesful or if it failed.
+In the later case contact the sys-admins for VIGAS.
+They should help you further here.
+You can also check if the submission worked, by going to the NCBI account from NVI and check the status of the Bioproject under the `Manage data` tab.